-Aata Halwa is a smooth, soft, rich pudding made with whole wheat flour, sugar, ghee, and water.
-It's one of the easiest sweets to make, and takes just 20 minutes.
-This halwa has a wonderfully smooth texture and melts in your tongue, similar to badam halwa.
+Aate ka Halwa is a smooth, soft, rich pudding made with whole wheat flour, sugar, ghee, and water.
+It’s one of the most popular halwa recipes to make and takes just 20 minutes.
+This halwa has a wonderfully smooth texture and melts on your tongue, similar to badam halwa.

 The delectable, simple halwa is said to be food blessed by the Sikh Guru.
 Everyone who visits the Gurudwara (worship place for Sikhs) receives prasad from the same bowl.